steflangehennig/jds-track-data-cleaning/README.md

    was granted by FloSports for this research project specifically; it does not extend to republishing the raw or lightly-cleaned corpus.

-What we can share, and what this folder provides, is executable code that reproduces every category of the structural problems described in Section 4 - column-shift artifacts, inconsistent grade encodings, non-numeric performance annotations, mixed measurement units, messy event-name strings, and cross-source name variation - running against small, fabricated data (invented names, schools, and times).
+What we can share here is executable code that reproduces every category of the structural problems described in Section 4 -column-shift artifacts, inconsistent grade encodings, non-numeric performance annotations, mixed measurement units, messy event-name strings, and cross-source name variation - running against small, fabricated data (invented names, schools, and times).
 No row in `data/raw/` corresponds to a real person.

-One additional scoping note: the manuscript's very first extraction step (Section 4, third paragraph) used the OpenAI API to convert heterogeneous raw `.txt` meet results into an initial CSV, at a cost of roughly 40 hours of compute and $500 in API fees over ~850,000 records.
+One additional note: the manuscript's very first extraction step (Section 4, third paragraph) used the OpenAI API to convert heterogeneous raw `.txt` meet results into an initial CSV, at a cost of roughly 40 hours of compute and $500 in API fees over ~850,000 records.
 That step depends on